 Famous for wearing baggy clothes and desiring to be known for her art rather than her shape, Billie Eilish deserves for us to stop talking about her body.
+She's only 18 years old, for crying out loud.

 When Billie Eilish first garnered the attention of millions around the world a few years ago, it was immediately evident that she was different from any other pop star we’d ever seen.
 Every other famous songstress, like Britney Spears, Selena Gomez, or Ariana Grande, had something in common: their sex appeal, an aspect of themselves that they were encouraged to embrace at an extremely young age.